 Areas of supervision: Health law and policy, legal ethics

-Jocelyn Downie works at the intersection of health care ethics, law and policy.
-She has particular interest in assisted death, the governance of research involving humans, relational theory, and women's health.
+Jocelyn Downie works at the intersection of health care ethics, law, and policy.
+She has a particular interest in end-of-life law and women's health.

 Selected awards & honours